cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 `push` and `pop` instructions are ignored by the above algorithm. `push`/`pop` instructions of any eliminated variables are removed by the stack usage optimization down the line.

-Note: changes to the way unoptimized code is generated rendered this particular optimizer pretty much useless.
-It is kept around just in case it might become useful again.
+Note: changes to the way unoptimized code is generated rendered this particular optimizer ineffective.
+Furthermore, if there was possible optimization, it could be done by Data flow optimizer instead.

 ## Temporary outputs elimination

 The compiler sometimes creates temporary variables whose only function is to store output value of an instruction before passing it somewhere else.
 This optimization removes all assignments to temporary variables that carry over the output value of the preceding instruction.
 The `set` instruction is removed, while the preceding instruction is updated to replace the temp variable with the target variable used in the set statement.

 The optimization is performed only when the following conditions are met:
 1. The `set` instruction assigns from a `__tmp` variable.